CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/evm-sidechains/RootChainGaugeFactory.md

 ### `commit_transfer_ownership`
 !!! description "`RootChainFactory.commit_transfer_ownership(_future_owner: address):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `owner` of the contract.

     Function to commit the transfer of contract ownership to `_future_owner`.

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_future_owner` |  `address` | Future Owner |

-    !!!note
-        This function is only callable by the `owner` of the RootChainGaugeFactory.

     ??? quote "Source code"